 Hollywood Science: Movies, Science and the End of the World (Photo: Columbia University Press)

 How accurate is the science in Hollywood’s sci-fi movies?
-Author and scientist Sidney Perkowitz opens the curtain on Hollywood science, starting with the birth of movies in at the beginning of the 20th Century. to today’s glitzy sci-fi thrillers.
-Perkowitz, the author of “Hollywood Science: Movies, Science and the End of the World” speaks with host Bruce Gellerman.
+Author and scientist Sidney Perkowitz opens the curtain on Hollywood science, starting with the birth of movies in the 1900’s to today’s glitzy sci-fi thrillers.
+Perkowitz, author of “Hollywood Science: Movies, Science and the End of the World” speaks with host Bruce Gellerman.

-GELLERMAN: From Bruce the shark—to a close encounter of a different kind.
+GELLERMAN: Now, from chemicals under the counter to a close encounter of a different kind.

 PERKOWITZ: My pleasure, Bruce.
 Thanks for having me.